Building a modern resume

 Who are your users?
 Likely the recruiters, HR, and eventual interviewers.
 And don’t forget the internet community who want to know more about you.
 Can you identify their uses cases?
 Sharing, visually/vertically scanning, printing, searching for something are some.
 Your users must remember who you are and something that distinguishes you from everyone else.

 Let’s start by the obvious: the work experience followed by the main education.
 Now, the not so obvious; the “extra miles” you may have traversed.
 I hear people complaining they have nothing more to add.
 But think about the pet projects, the internships, and open source contributions.
 Consider the training given by the companies you worked for.
 The training and talks you gave are of course important.
 And what about that Udemy course you took last summer and the “Kotlin for Android” talk you attended?
 Any award?
 Your thesis or other publications?
 And don’t forget that IoT project you’re building.
 Links to HackerRank, LinkedIn, Stack Overflow, professional blog or homepage are also welcome.
-Don’t underrate those details, specially if you’re a junior developer wanting to show to the world the will to learn and create.
+Don’t underrate those details, especially if you’re a junior developer wanting to show to the world the will to learn and create.
 And by the way: why don’t you start a blog?

 In summary, here’s what you should include in the resume: